glohalo/Colombia_density_population/README.md

-## Introduction to Our Data Visualization Process
+## Introduction to Spikes Data Visualization Process

 Data visualization is a powerful tool that transforms complex datasets into intuitive and insightful visual representations.
 However, the journey from raw data to a compelling 3D map involves overcoming several challenges.
 In this post, we'll walk you through our detailed process, highlighting the key steps and the solutions we've implemented to tackle these challenges.